9 min read

 • Managing files and folders

-In 2026, these skills are like knowing how to read and write:
+In 2026, these skills are like reading and writing.

 Why Computer Literacy Is No Longer Enough

-Knowing how to use software is not the same as knowing how to work digitally.
+Knowing how to use software is different from knowing how to adapt and optimize work digitally.

 What Is Digital Fluency?